tessel/t2-docs/Tutorials/pinpull.md

         led.off();
       }

-      // Pin 2 reads low when the pushbutton is pressed since its connection with ground gets complete else{
+      // Pin 2 reads low when the pushbutton is pressed since its connection with ground is completed else{
         led.on();
       }